 If you’ve ever had a drop of sweat that trickles its way into your mouth during a workout, you may have noticed that it tastes salty.
 This is actually due to the fact that sodium is one of the body’s electrolytes and plays a key role in muscle and nerve function.

-Some studies have even found that too little sodium has been linked to an increase in LDL, an increased risk of death in Type II diabetes patients, insulin resistance and hyponatremia.
+Some studies have even found that too little sodium has been linked to an increase in LDL, an increased risk of death in Type II diabetes patients, insulin resistance, and hyponatremia.

 However, on the flip side, too much sodium is believed to increase blood pressure, a common risk factor for heart disease and stroke.
 Too much sodium can also lead to bloating and water retention in many individuals.

-Bottom line, many of us consume more sodium than is needed and there is a correlation between high sodium consumption and an increased risk of heart disease and stroke so it’s a good thing to keep in check.
+The bottom line, many of us consume more sodium than is needed and there is a correlation between high sodium consumption and an increased risk of heart disease and stroke so it’s a good thing to keep in check.

 If you’re getting more than 2,300 mg of sodium per day, it may be time to reduce your sodium intake.
 Pay attention to the main sources of sodium in your diet and ways to reduce your sodium content, like our suggestions below.

 Most people think that in order to reduce your sodium intake (notice I didn’t say salt intake), you should stop salting your food at the dinner table with the salt shaker.
-And while, this is of course an option, the salt shaker usually isn’t the problem.
+And while this is of course an option, the salt shaker usually isn’t the problem.

 Did you read that?
 The salt shaker is not the problem!

 According to the American Heart Association, “more than 75 percent of the sodium we eat comes from processed, prepackaged, and restaurant foods.”
-So, if you’re solution to removing excess salt from your diet is to remove the salt shaker from the table, that may not be where most of your sodium intake is coming from.
+So, if you’re the solution to removing excess salt from your diet is to remove the salt shaker from the table, that may not be where most of your sodium intake is coming from.

 The best strategy you can use to reduce your sodium intake is to eat less packaged foods, which is really beneficial for your health in general.
+It’s also important to find a salt substitute you enjoy!

 Here are a few ways to reduce sodium intake both at the grocery store and at home: